 In the funnel-based test, Facebook used Refinery29’s conversion rates for email sign-ups.
 One set of ads used direct-response messages, while the other set used sequential storytelling.
 There was a 49% greater conversion rate using a funnel-based marketing approach.
 And for the priming-and-reminding test, Facebook looked at a nonprofit advertiser that used a video ad with a display ad to return a 5.97% better rate of donations.
 Approaches and ad combos will work differently for every brand, so test small and tweak.

 Sequential offers many more options for creative than standard ads.
 Because it effectively guides consumers along the funnel, test different ad formats at each point – brand awareness, consideration, conversion.

 Video can help deliver more info upfront, and carousels can showcase multiple products before you serve up a simple CTA.
 Also, test the pacing of your ads.
 You don’t want to move too quickly for larger purchasing decisions, or too slowly for low price points that don’t need much consideration.
 Always print and lay out your creative to ensure it tells a cohesive story.

 For years, marketers have talked about the possibilities and implications of sequential advertising but had no way to execute.
-If advertising platforms continue with the progress they’ve already made, 2017 could be the year we finally have a way to form deeper and richer relationships with customers.
+If advertising platforms continue with the progress they’ve already made, we finally have a way to form deeper and richer relationships with customers.